#1 Marek Fořt - The feature that I enjoy the most about Tuist is the clarity of manifest files

 What code paradigms and architectures do you follow?

 We use MVVM architecture with ReactiveSwift for all of our projects currently, although we have also started experimenting with Composable architecture and Combine since we think that Redux-like approach might be a better option once we start using SwiftUI.
 Along with the MVVM architecture we have also started using microfeatures approach for one of our larger projects - this has had the benefit of better separation of concerns, faster build times, we have also introduced an example app for each individual feature which means it is extremely easy to concentrate on the task at hand.
-You can check out our MVVM template, hopefully we will be able to publish a revamped version with the microfeatures approach, and maybe composable architecture in the future.
+You can check out our MVVM template: we are planning to publish a revamped version with the microfeatures and composable architecture approaches.

 If you have multiple apps, how do you share code between them and how do you use internal tools to automate repetitive processes?